cabinetoffice/national-leadership-centre-website/pages/privacy-for-network.md

 The National Leadership Centre, as part of the Cabinet Office, was created by HM Government in 2018 to deliver the recommendations of the Public Services Leadership Taskforce.

 This notice sets out how we will use your personal data, and your rights.
-It is made under Articles 13 and/or 14 of the General Data Protection Regulation (GDPR).
+It is made under Articles 13 and 14 of the General Data Protection Regulation (GDPR).

 ## Purpose of processing your data

 The purposes for which we are processing your personal data are to manage all aspects of our relationship with our audience of senior public service leaders.

-The processing will also allow our audience to contact and interact with each other in line with our strategic objective of creating a digitally enabled network of senior public service leaders.
+The processing will also allow our audience to contact and interact with each other in line with our strategic objective of creating cross country network of senior public service leaders.
 Specifically, we will:

 * collect via online survey and from public sources contact details of senior public service leaders
-* upload these into a directory on a log-in controlled online platform
+* upload these into a directory on a secure online platform
 * inform and invite senior public service leaders to join the platform
 * share those contact details with senior public service leaders who use the platform (and our own staff)
-* use data to understand and map the connections/relationships between senior public sector individuals and organisations
+* use data to understand and map the connections and relationships between senior public sector individuals and organisations

 We will also use personal data to: